 Graduation from the Academy requires the successful completion of at least 31 academic credits, as well as writing and orally defending a master's thesis.

 China in Transition explores the topics of modernity and sustainability from the perspectives of four disciplines: economics, sociology, politics and law, and environment.
 It examines the interactive and restricted relations among these areas, combining lectures with group discussions, and incorporating both research and field studies.
 Team work and independent research are both important components of the course.
 Students are encouraged to design field studies themselves, and to carry out team academic research projects in various regions of China.

 In this course, all students travel to Sichuan and Chongqing for a week-long study trip led by professors from different disciplines.
-By visiting historical and cultural sites as well as modern industrial parks, scholars learn about the transformation and development of Xi'an from perspectives such as history, architecture, religion, customs, and modern economic growth.
+By visiting historical and cultural sites as well as modern industrial parks, scholars learn about the transformation and development of Sichuan and Chongqing from perspectives such as history, architecture, religion, customs, and modern economic growth.
 During the field study trip, students not only deepen their understanding of ancient Chinese culture and history, but also experience traces of innovation and development in contemporary China.